Forms for Erasmus+ Student Traineeships

 Required Documents

-If you have received Erasmus+ funding approval, please prepare the following documents and steps.
+If your application for Erasmus+ funding has been approved, please prepare the following documents and steps.
 We will assist you throughout the process and are available to answer any questions you may have.

 1. Learning Agreement

-The Learning Agreement describes the content and activities of your internship and is a key document for your Erasmus+ funding.
+The Learning Agreement describes the content and activities of your internship and is a central document for your Erasmus+ funding.

-- Table B is to be completed by your subject coordinator.
+• Table B is to be completed by your departmental exchange coordinator.

-Please have the Learning Agreement signed by both your departmental coordinator and your supervisor at the internship location.
-An overview of the responsible departmental coordinators can be found here.
-Send the completed and signed Learning Agreement by email to at least one month before the start of your stay abroad (as a scan or with an electronic signature).
+Please have the Learning Agreement signed by both your departmental exchange coordinator and your supervisor at the internship where you will complete your intership.
+An overview of the responsible departmental exchange coordinators can be found here.
+Send the completed and signed Learning Agreement via email to at least one month before the start of your stay abroad (as a scan or with an electronic signature).

-Please ensure that all tables are completed in full and that all required signatures are present.
-For assistance, please refer to:
+Please ensure that all tables have been in full and that all required signatures have been obtained.
+The documents and further help can be found here:

 2. Insurance cover

-Please ensure that you have adequate insurance cover during your stay abroad.
+Please ensure that you have adequate insurance cover for the duration of your stay abroad.
 This includes:

-Please inform us by email about your existing insurance coverage.
+Please inform us via email about your existing insurance coverage.
 If necessary, please consider taking out additional insurance in good time.

 3. Special funding (social top-up and other grants)